 - Customer fallout: Being exposed during a data breach could impact your business’s contractual obligations.

 - Legal ramifications: Experiencing a data breach could result in legal penalties, such as compensation for damages and resulting lawsuits.
 Additionally, there are legal risks and regulatory burden associated with notifying individuals whose data has been compromised.

 How can you secure your organization against the risk of data breach?

 So now that you’re aware of the seriousness of data breaches, how can your organization best increase your IT security and keep your data safe?

-Despite these various potential vulnerabilities, companies can take any number of steps to tighten the enterprise and prevent future data breaches.
+Despite the various potential vulnerabilities, companies can take any number of steps to prevent future data breaches.
 For one, businesses should work with their IT providers to encrypt data, use firewalls, and install other software-based safeguard technologies.
-Additionally, technical solutions like keeping software up to date and implementing two-factor authentication can greatly increase your IT security.
+Additionally, technical solutions, like keeping software up to date and implementing two-factor authentication, can greatly increase your IT security.

-Beyond the purely technical solutions, organizations also should take care to educate employees and anyone who has access to their data on the topic, such as how to spot malware, phishing attempts, and more.
-This education includes initiating best practices for remote employees, such as only opening secure data on certain company-provided devices that utilize the necessary safeguards.
+Besides the technical solutions, organizations also should take care to educate employees and anyone who has access to their data.
+Topics should include password policy, how to spot malware, phishing attempts, and more.
+This education should including initiating best practices for remote employees.
+Such policies as only opening secure data on certain company-provided devices that utilize the necessary safeguards should be addressed.
 Just as important as educating the employees, though, is enforcing data security policies and making sure to refresh that education regularly.

 Lastly, organizations should take care to hire the best IT experts and/or consultants who can implement the needed IT security protocols.
 Unless IT security is within your core competencies is is best left to experts.
 Above all else, it is not something that should be ignored.